 2. KitchenCraft Induction Porringer

-A few user grumbles include the handle being susceptible to getting hot, and that the base of the pan is very thin, therefore prone to burning or colouring.
+The base of the pan is also very thin, so food is somewhat prone to burning or colouring.

 3. Blackmoor 16cm Milk Pan

 Diameter: 16 cm